-If you have been the victim of an unfortunate incident that leaves you running to your New Jersey homeowners’ insurance provider then you may have some questions about what you can expect from the claims process.
-When an accident, injury or loss has occurred it is important to contact your insurance company as soon as possible in order for the claim to be handled in the most efficient manner, however it is beneficial to be clued up on the process itself before you begin.
+If you have been the victim of an unfortunate incident that leaves you running to your New Jersey homeowners insurance provider then you may have some questions about what you can expect from the claims process.
+When an accident, injury or loss has occurred it is important to contact your New Jersey homeowners insurance company as soon as possible in order for the claim to be handled in the most efficient manner, however it is beneficial to be clued up on the process itself before you begin.

 Who Handles My Claim?

 Any claims are handled by claims adjusters.
-These employees will analyse your claim in order to determine whether the problem is covered as well as what exactly you can claim for and for how much.
+These employees will analyze your claim in order to determine whether the problem is covered as well as what exactly you can claim for and for how much.

 Will Premium Rate Increase If A Claim Is Put In?